jamberusimantov/snake/README.md

 # Welcome to snake!
-just another weather vintage game :)
+just another vintage game :)

 Keep your face to the sun and you will never see the shadows.